ztlevi/ML_101/nlp/lstm.md

    ![](../.gitbook/assets/LSTM3-focus-i.png)

-2. The next step is to decide what new information we’re going to store in the cell state.
+2. The next step is to decide what new information we're going to store in the cell state.

    - **Input gate**: $$i_{t} = \sigma(W_i \cdot [h_{t-1}, x_{t}] + b_{i})$$, a sigmoid layer decides which values we’ll update.
    - A tanh layer creates a vector of new candidate values: $$\tilde{ C_{t} } = tanh(W_{c} \cdot [h_{t-1}, x_{t}] + b_{c})$$, that could be added to the state.